 Currently, the gastric balloon can be used for 6 months.
 Longer-term use is not recommended.
 The passage of time weakens the gastric acidic environment in the material from which the balloon is constructed and can cause rupture of the balloon.
 If your doctor recommends that you use a balloon for a period longer than 6 months old balloon after 6 months should be replaced.
 When using a balloon doctor may prescribe a specific set of drugs to lower the acidity of the stomach.

 The balloon is removed by the same route, which was placed – through the esophagus and mouth.
 Before removing the patient is given a muscle relaxant and local anesthetic throat.
 With the use of the endoscopic probe and a special tube, the doctor pierces the balloon in the stomach, then grabs a balloon and removes it from the patient.

 Please note that the gastric balloon in itself does not cause weight loss.
 It is only through the use of proper diet and changing eating habits.
 The degree of weight loss is highly dependent on the type of diet and degree of compliance.
 Keeping the weight achieved after the removal of the balloon depends on the extent to which you might adapt to a new lifestyle, in particular to the new eating habits and attention to physical activity.

 It is very likely that the presence of the balloon in the stomach will cause nausea and vomiting during the first few days after its application.
 Your doctor may prescribe measures to significantly alleviate these symptoms.
 There is a risk that weight loss while using the balloon will be negligible or nil.
 Again, it should be stressed that the involvement of the patient in the process of introducing and applying a proper diet is crucial for the final effect.
 There is also a risk that a large and rapid weight loss will result in other health problems.
-We encourage patients to discuss these issues with your doctor before undergoing surgery.
+We encourage patients to discuss these issues with their doctor before undergoing surgery.